 There must have been enough warning for the inhabitants to move out of harm’s way; no evidence has been found that people died as a direct result of the eruption.
 However, pithouses for miles around were burned and filled with cinders, and others undoubtedly remain buried beneath layers of lava.

 In the aftermath, the Sunset Crater area was no longer farmable.
 People relocated, some to nearby Walnut Canyon and others to Wupatki, where they found that thinner layers of ash and cinders actually benefited crops by holding moisture in the soil.
 Agriculture and trade flourished for about 100 years before people once again moved on.
-Their descendants, including the Hopi, Zuni, and Navajo, still live nearby; memories of the eruption live on in their stories and traditions.
+Their descendants, including the Hopi and Zuni still live nearby; memories of the eruption live on in their stories and traditions.